Robertron624/rest-countries-details/README.md

 - [How to Add and Use Google and Custom Fonts in React App](https://www.positronx.io/react-js-include-custom-fonts-google-fonts-tutorial/) - This helped me to add custom fonts to my React project without needing a CDN, thus improving performance.
 I'd recommend it to anyone still learning this concept.

+- [Pure CSS loaders](https://loading.io/css/) - This helped me to add a loading spinner when fetching data from the API.
+I'd recommend it to anyone still learning this concept.

 ## Author